yaojinhui1993/learn/Laravel-Nova/learn.md

   1. Create the metrics file: `php artisan nova:metric <Filename>`
   2. Implement the created file `calculate` method
-  3. Register the file in the resources `cards` attribute
+  3. Register the file in resources `cards` attribute
   4. Done.

 - [X] How does client work with metrics?